-Management's Discussion and Analysis in this Item 5 is intended to provide the reader with a review of factors that affected the Company's performance during the year and factors reasonably expected to impact on future operations and results.
-The following discussion of the financial condition, changes in financial condition and results of operations of the Registrant for the three most recent fiscal periods ended December 31 should be read in conjunction with the consolidated financial statements of the Registrant and related notes included herein.
-The Registrant's financial statements are stated in United States dollars and are prepared in accordance with Canadian GAAP.
-Reference is made to Note 12 of the consolidated financial statements of the Registrant included herein for discussion of the material differences between Canadian GAAP and U.S. GAAP and their effect on the Registrant's financial statements.
+Management's discussion and analysis in this Item 5 are intended to provide the reader with a review of factors that affected Canarc's performance during the year and factors reasonably expected to impact on future operations and results.
+The following discussion of the financial condition, changes in financial condition and results of operations of the Registrant for the three most recent fiscal periods ended December 31, 2002 should be read in conjunction with the consolidated financial statements of the Registrant and related notes included herein.
+The Registrant's financial statements are stated in United States dollars and are prepared in accordance with CAD GAAP.
+Reference is made to Note 12 of the consolidated financial statements of the Registrant included herein for discussion of the material differences between CAD GAAP and U.S. GAAP and their effect on the Registrant's financial statements.